 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor will look at your skin and moles.
+You may be referred to an eye specialist if melanoma of the eye is suspected.
 A

 Your doctor may also examine lymph nodes.
 Enlarged lymph nodes may suggest the spread of melanoma.
 A sample of lymph node tissue may also be removed for testing.

 Once melanoma is found, more tests will be done to determine the stage of cancer.
 Melanoma is staged like other cancers, from I to IV.
-The stage will help determine your prognosis.
+The stage will help determine your treatment course.

 from another area of your body will be needed to cover the wound.
 Lymph nodes near the tumor may also be removed for testing or to stop the spread of cancer.